APIDevTools/swagger-express-middleware/docs/samples/yaml.md

 ### Adding Photos
 Up to now, we've only been looking at operations that send and receive JSON data.
 But the `POST /pets/{petName}/photos` operation breaks that trend.
 It consumes `multipart/form-data`, consisting of two string parameters, an integer parameter, and our first file parameter.

+##### Auto-Generated IDs
-The only required parameters are `label` and `photo`.
+The `label` and `photo` parameters are required. `description` and `id` are optional.
 If you don't specify a value for the `description` parameter, then it will be left undefined.
 If you don't specify a value for the `id` parameter, then the [mock middleware](../mock.md) will automatically set it to a random, unique value.
 This is because the mock middleware uses the [same logic as before](#determining-the-primary-key) to determine that the `id` is the primary key for a photo.
 Whenever a primary key is not set, the mock middleware will set it.

 ##### Min/Max File Size
 Notice that the `photo` parameter has a `minLength` and `maxLength` specified.
 The [parse request middleware](../parseRequest.md) will return an [HTTP 400 (Bad Request)](http://httpstatusdogs.com/400-bad-request) error if the file is too small or too large.

-##### Response Schema
-TODO

 ### Listing Photos
-TODO
+The `POST` and `GET` operations both have an `object` response schema defined.
+The properties of this schema correspond to the four parameters of the `POST` request.
+The `photo` property is _not_ the raw binary image data, but rather an object containing information about the photo, such as file name, size, MIME type, etc.  We'll discuss [how to get the actual image](#returning-the-actual-image) a bit later.

-### Getting/Deleting a Photo
+### Getting/Deleting a Photo by ID
-TODO
+The `GET /pets/{petName}/photos/{id}` and `DELETE /pets/{petName}/photos/{id}` operations should seem pretty straightforward by now.
+Just as before, the `{petName}` parameter corresponds to the pet's `name` property, and the `{id}` parameter corresponds to the photo's `id`.

+##### Returning the Actual Image
+The `GET` operation has a new twist.
+Rather than returning JSON data, it returns the actual image file that you uploaded.
+This is accomplished by two things: First, the `produces` MIME types are all `image/*` rather than `application/json`, and second, the response schema is `type: file` rather than `type: object`.
+Whenever the [mock middleware](../mock.md) encouters a `file` response schema, it will return the raw file data rather than the JSON object describing the file.

+__TIP:__ If the image file no longer exists on the server (such as if it has been deleted), then the mock middleware will return an [HTTP 410 (Gone)](http://httpstatusdogs.com/410-gone) response.

+##### Empty DELETE Response
+Notice that the `DELETE` operation does not have a response schema defined.
+It simply has a `default` response code and that's all.
+Because of this, the [mock middleware](../mock.md) will send an [HTTP 204 (No Content)](http://httpstatusdogs.com/204-no-content) response rather than an [HTTP 200 (OK)](http://httpstatusdogs.com/200-ok).

 ### Default/Example Responses
-TODO
+The very last thing in the [Swagger Pet Store API](../../samples/PetStore.yaml) is `GET /` operation.
+This operation is what serves the HTML page that you see whenever you go to [http://localhost:8000](http://localhost:8000).
+How does this work?
+The Swagger 2.0 spec allows you to specify `default` and `example` values for response schemas, model schemas, and parameters, and Swagger Express Middleware will automatically use these values whenever no other value is available.
+In this case, the response schema for the `GET /` operation has a `default` value that points to the [index.html](../../samples/index.html) file, so that file gets served as the response.
+It doesn't have to be an HTML file though.
+Any type of file would work, or you could include a literal default value such as: `default: "<h1>Hello World</h1>"` or `default: {title: "Hello World", message: "Welcome to the Swagger Pet Store"}`.
+Of course, you'll want to make sure your `default` value and your `produces` MIME types match.

 -------------------------------------------------------------------------------------------------